gabrielasertori/ft_printf/README.md

 - `%X` print a number in hexadecimal (base 16), with uppercase.
 - `%%` print a percent sign.

-for more details and references, you can access this link:<br>
+For more details and references, you can access this link:
 <a href="https://www.man7.org/linux/man-pages/man3/printf.3.html">Printf manual page</a>

 ## ⌨️ How to compile it